 Botanical Name: Calendula officinalis

-Pot Marigolds, also known by their Latin name, calendula, can be used to treat wounds.
-It is like arnica, only milder and gentler and therefore can even be used on open wounds.
-This beautiful flower has a long history in India and the West as being sacred and is used in religious ceremonies and rituals.
-It is a food, a medicine and a wonderful addition to your garden.
+Pot Marigold, also known by its Latin name, calendula, can be used to treat wounds.
+It is like arnica, but milder and gentler, and therefore can even be used on open wounds.
+This beautiful flower has a long sacred history in the East and West and is used in religious ceremonies and rituals.
+It is food and medicine, and a wonderful addition to your garden.

-Below is an overview of pot marigold, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of pot marigold.
+Below is an overview of Pot Marigold / Calendula (Jin Zhan Ju), combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of Pot Marigold / Calendula.

 Also Known As: Calendula, Golds, Ruddes, Mary Gowles, Mary’s Gold, Oculus Christi, Mary Bud

 Key Actions: Stimulant, Diaphoretic, Antioxidant, Antispasmodic, Antiseptic, Anti-inflammatory, Antigenotoxic, Emmenagogue, Astringent, Vulnerary, Sedative, Analgesic, Antimicrobial

 Medicinal Uses: Eczema, varicose veins, sores, bed sores, wounds, acne, internal or external surgical wounds, scarring, dry skin, rashes, insect bites, cold sores, chicken pox, bruises, yeast infections, postpartum perineal tears, sunburns, diaper rash, skin inflammation due to radiation therapy, vaginal atrophy, fever, cancer, conjunctivitis, athlete’s foot, candida, ringworm, mouth and throat sores.

 Also Known As: N/A